 During the 1970s, Jah Shaka, whose nom-de-dj is taken from the African King Shaka Zulu, served an apprenticeship with the Freddie Cloudburst sound system, and then started something entirely new: a cultural, Rastafarian-oriented sound system in the UK.
 His taste in conscious music with a message combined with his exclusive and extremely heavy dub plates (soft wax/acetate platters with special mixes or altogether unique tracks) played at maximum intensity has ensured his permanent legacy as one of the UK's top Selectors.

-By the close of the 1970s Shaka added music production and recording to his dj/selecting career.
-The 10 Commandments were rewritten musically by Shaka, becoming 10 Commandment-dub albums of thunderous proportion.
-He began working with '70s JA heroes Johnny Clarke, Max Romeo, Horace Andy, and Prince Allah, as well as local stars Junior Brown and Vivian Jones.
-But for many, the essence of Shaka's work is Shaka himself--humble, skanking, trance-like, and the sounds that blast from his speakers.
-Shaka has set up the Jah Shaka Foundation to assist with projects in Jamaica, Ethiopia, and Ghana.
-Shaka has managed to distribute medical supplies, wheelchairs, library books, and carpentry tools to clinics, schools, and radio stations.
+By the close of the 1970s, Shaka added music production and recording to his dj/selecting career.
+The 10 Commandments were rewritten musically by Shaka, becoming 10 Commandments of Dub albums of thunderous proportion.
+He began working with Jamaican artists Johnny Clarke, Max Romeo, Horace Andy, and Prince Allah, as well as local stars Junior Brown and Vivian Jones, producing singles as well as LPs for those and many other reggae artists.
+In addition, he formed his own ensemble, the Fasimbas, and produced many records featuring them and his own vocals as well.